nomadyus/dotfiles/README.md

 ### Git
 #### [Git Profile Manager](https://github.com/yusuf-kami/dotfiles/blob/master/git/profile.sh)
 The git profile manager sets the user name and email used to interface with GitHub or Bitbucket.
 It also sets the Hostname used to connect to GitHub for profiles that have more than one user accounts for the same provider.
+The manager is run using the `gpf` command in the console.